50 Fun Facts About Dogs

 Newfoundlands make the perfect lifeguards

 This breed has a water-resistant coat and webbed feet making them ideal for swimming.
 They were initially bred to help fishermen and rescue people from drowning.
 A few Newfoundland owners have even recounted their pups trying to “save” them while they’re swimming.
+If you’re into astrology, learn about the zodiac signs as dogs and find out the best one for you.

 A Beatles song has a frequency only dogs can hear